 - Rainscreen systems differ from wall sealed construction as the beneficial effects to air movement are utilised.

-- A Rainscreen system is pressure equalised – the joints are open or lightly baffled, allowing pressure equalisation in driving rain conditions to be instantaneous.
-Pressure inside the cavity is equal to pressure outside – ie, precipitation has no inclination to be driven into cavity
+- A Rainscreen system is a pressure equalised – the joints are open or lightly baffled, allowing pressure equalisation in driving rain conditions to be instantaneous.
+The pressure inside the cavity is equal to pressure outside – ie, precipitation has no inclination to be driven into cavity

 - Wall cladding and facade finishes

 - Fascias and soffits

 - Column covers